Milton-Ngala/Test-Coverage.NET/README.md

 4) Open a pull request against the main branch.

 ### License
 Distributed under the MIT License.
-See [MIT](LICENSE) for more details.
+See LICENSE for more details.

 Copyright (c) 2026 Milton Ngala